Cyber crime against businesses is at an all-time high. 39% of companies reporting a cyber attack or similar form of security breach.

 By not taking security seriously, you open your business to significant risk.
 Data lost or stolen in a cyber attack may breach the Data Protection Act and put you at risk for prosecution or fines.
 It could also permanently damage your company’s reputation and trust with customers and other external parties.

-• It can save you money – Insurance agencies will often give lower insurance premiums to companies with Cyber Essentials certification, as it indicates a lower risk.
+Save you money: Insurance agencies will often give lower insurance premiums to companies with Cyber Essentials certification, as it indicates a lower risk.

 Talk to Us Today